Terms in bold are defined in the Glossary of the Instructions for Form 990.

 An organization does not have to file Form 990 or 990-EZ even if it has at least $200,000 of gross receipts for the tax year or $500,000 of total assets at the end of the tax year if it is described below (except for section 509(a)(3) supporting organizations, which are described

 earlier).
-See Part A. to determine if the organization can file Form 990-EZ instead of Form 990.
-An organization described in item 10, 11, or 13
+See Section A. Who Must File to determine if the organization can file Form 990-EZ instead of Form 990.
+An organization described in paragraph 10, 11,

 Certain religious organizations.